Myasthenia Gravis (MG) in Children

 These are rare hereditary forms of myasthenia, inherited as an autosomal recessive disease.
 This means that both boys and girls are equally affected.
-It also means that 2 copies of the gene, one inherited from each parent, are needed to have the condition.
+It also means that 2 copies of the gene, 1 inherited from each parent, are needed to have the condition.
 There are about 12 rare genetic disorders that may cause congenital MG.
 Symptoms of congenital MG usually start at birth or childhood and are lifelong.
 Some forms may be treated with the same medicines that are used for adults.
 Because these aren't autoimmune conditions, immunosuppression isn't usually helpful.
 These conditions collectively are called myasthenic syndromes.

 What causes myasthenia gravis in a child?

 MG is not contagious.
 This means it can’t be spread from person to person.
-It may be acquired through immune proteins or antibodies in babies born to mothers with MG.
+It may be gotten through immune proteins or antibodies in babies born to mothers with MG.
 Or the disorder may develop by chance later in childhood.
 Rare forms of MG are caused by gene changes.